ava-labs/awm-relayer/CONTRIBUTING.md

 ## Features

 - If you want to start a discussion about the development of a new feature or the modification of an existing one, start a thread under GitHub [discussions](https://github.com/ava-labs/icm-offchain-services/discussions/categories/ideas).
-- Post a thread about your idea and why it should be added to AWM Relayer.
+- Post a thread about your idea and why it should be added to ICM Offchain Services.
 - Don't start working on a pull request until you've received positive feedback from the maintainers.

 ## Pull Request Guidelines